Microsoft/azure-docs.nl-nl/articles/databox-online/azure-stack-edge-pro-r-deploy-prep.md

     ![Ga naar de Azure Stack Edge Pro-resource](media/azure-stack-edge-pro-r-deploy-prep/azure-stack-edge-resource-1.png)

-Nadat de bestelling is geplaatst, controleert Microsoft de bestelling en neemt contact met u op (via e-mail) met verzendgegevens.
+Nadat de bestelling is geplaatst, controleert micro soft de bestelling en maakt u via e-mail contact met de verzend gegevens.

 <!--![Notification for review of the Azure Stack Edge Pro order](media/azure-stack-edge-gpu-deploy-prep/azure-stack-edge-resource-2.png) - If this is restored, it must go above "After the resource is successfully created."
 The azure-stack-edge-resource-1.png would seem superfluous in that case.-->